Right to protection of cultural rights

 The Charter applies to public authorities in Victoria, such as state and local government departments and agencies, and people delivering services on behalf of government.

 How does the law protect me?

 Culture, language and religious beliefs can be central parts of our identity, and they allow us to participate actively and fully in our community.
-In some situations, Aboriginal Victorians and people from multicultural and multifaith communities may find it difficult to enjoy their culture and traditions.
+In some situations, First Nations peoples and people from multicultural and multifaith communities may find it difficult to enjoy their culture and traditions.
 The Charter provides specific protection for cultural rights.

 The right to enjoy culture

 Under the Charter, you have a right to enjoy your culture, practise your religion and use your language.
 This right applies to all sorts of cultural, religious, racial or linguistic backgrounds.